wmealing/wmealing.github.io/toshiba-toughpad-fz-g1-3.md

 ### A1 and A2

-Currently not working.
+Currently have only A1 workin A2 is not working.
 I've started [chronicaling my investigation](./toughpad-fz-g1-buttons-acpi.md).

 ### Volume up and volume  down